‘Wowee Zowee’ – A Look Back on Pavement’s Most Complicated Album

-In sound and spirit, ‘Wowee Zowee’ (which celebrates its 18th anniversary today) sounds a bit like ‘Slanted and Enchanted.’
+In sound and spirit, ‘Wowee Zowee’ sounds a bit like ‘Slanted and Enchanted.’
 But the songs appear fragmented, sometimes unfinished.
 And the overall tone of the record is one of random noises stuck together by the flimsiest of melodies and concepts.
 Yet, there’s an undeniably bizarre rush to the album’s songs – a falling apart that actually comes together because of the chaos.

 Watch Pavement's Video for 'Rattled by the Rush'